rjshvjy/puvi/.dev-index/code_usage_report.md

   - ... and 2 more

 ### operation
-- Used by modules: customers, locations
+- Used by modules: locations, customers
 - Files: 2
 - Functions using this table:
   - validate_customer_data in puvi-backend/puvi-backend-main/modules/customers.py
   - validate_location_data in puvi-backend/puvi-backend-main/modules/locations.py

 ### options
-- Used by modules: app, masters_common, package_sizes, masters_crud
+- Used by modules: app, masters_crud, masters_common, package_sizes
 - Files: 4

 ### origins